How does DBT for Binge Eating Disorder work?

 Reasons for overeating are plentiful.
-Some may use overeating to keep others away, to avoid intimacy, to punish themselves or others.
-Some to cope with stress or to feel in control of something.
+Some may use overeating to keep others away, to avoid intimacy or to punish themselves or others.
+Some use binge eating to cope with stress or feel in control.
 Whatever the reason, we honor that the client faced a great difficulty in their life.
 At some point, he/she found some sense of safety and predictability through food, even if it was also unhelpful at the same time.
 When clients understand that they reacted in a way that made sense in the often powerless situations they were in, they begin to gain insight into overeating.
 Shame is reduced.
 Change can begin.

 The therapy used to teach helpful skills is called Dialectical Behavior Therapy, (DBT).
 “DBT therapists accept clients as they are while also acknowledging that they need to change in order to reach their goals.”** DBT teaches clients helpful, positive and adaptive skills to manage emotions, get needs met and be effective.
 DBT has 4 modules: Core Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness.